 The silly season is upon us once again!
 To keep your payroll running smoothly these holidays, we’ve pulled together some answers to the most common questions we get at this time of year.

-Technically, the law says that holidays should be paid in full before they are taken, but with the agreement of employees they can be paid out in the regular pay cycle.
-In practice, most companies and employees prefer to keep to their regular pay cycle.
-After all, having employees taking all sorts of different periods of leave could be a nightmare to maintain if not paying on a regular cycle.
+Technically, the law says that holidays should be paid in full before they are taken.
+But with the agreement of employees they can be paid out in the regular pay cycle.
+In practice, most companies and employees prefer to keep to their regular pay cycle as it's much easier to manage.

 Whatever your approach, ensure that the period of the pay matches the period the employee is being paid for.
 Don’t manually add four weeks of leave to a single weekly pay period or it will get taxed incorrectly!

 In PayHero, the best approach for managing employee time off is to use our Leave Requests feature.

 We’re closing the company down for some of the holiday period.
 What do we do?

 Employees who have leave due can have their time off processed with leave requests as normal.

 If you have any employees who started working for you in the last year, be aware that MBIE has changed their advice on close downs due to recent case law.